 “Like so many things in life, building a successful practice depends heavily on building strong relationships,” he says.
-“I’m proud of the strong relationships I’ve developed with clients, fellow attorneys and judges.
+“I’m proud of the strong relationships I’ve developed with clients, fellow attorneys, and judges.

 “While I do believe that close relationships with clients contributes to favorable outcomes, that is not my only reason for doing so,” Young continues.
-“I can’t help but become close with my clients, particularly those I represent in personal injury cases.
-Becoming emotionally involved is inevitable, because you tend to get to know your client and their family.
+“I can’t help but become close to my clients, particularly those I represent in personal injury cases.
+Becoming emotionally involved is inevitable because you tend to get to know your client and their family.
 This only serves to push me that much harder.

 Though successful and respected, Young admits there are still challenges to be faced every day.
 He points to the plethora of new and changing case law and legislative updates that some may interpret and use differently.

 “There is a lot to understand and draw from,” he says.
 “If you think about it, there are cases proceeding every day that may impact a case you are currently working.
 It’s for that reason, whether I’m in negotiation or a hearing, I need to have as much information as possible, and be prepared for my client.
 The more ammunition you have, the better your odds of a favorable result.”

 Perhaps the biggest challenge of his career was finding the right balance between career and personal life.
 Like all new attorneys, Young admits when he first started out, his workdays consumed 80 to 90 percent of his time.
 With a growing family, he realized it was important to strive for an even balance.